 The information on this page applies to future students.
 Current students should refer to their faculty handbooks for course information.

 Health communication comprises one of the largest industry workforces in public relations and media, acting as a fundamental bridge between medical bodies, public health authorities and the wider public through the media.

-As a Graduate Certificate in Health Communication graduate, you will enter the profession with a solid evidence-based education in international health, children’s and women’s health, obesity and disease prevention, and environmental health.
-Our training also covers such topics as campaign development, advocacy, humanitarian and emergency health issues, bioethics, and an understanding of health cultures, policy and systems.
-Featuring a well-regarded internship program, you will have the chance to attain high-level skills from work experience while fostering professional contacts and networks prior to completion.
+As a Graduate Certificate in Health Communication graduate, you will enter the profession with a solid evidence-based education in international health, community?oriented health practice, obesity and other disease prevention strategies, and health promotion.
+Our training also covers such topics as campaign development, media advocacy, humanitarian and emergency health issues, bioethics, and an understanding of health cultures, policy and systems.
+Featuring a well-regarded internship program, you will have the chance to attain high-level skills from work experience while fostering professional contacts and networks before you complete the course.

 The Graduate Certificate in Health Communication requires the satisfactory completion of 4 units of study (24 credit points) (cp), including 2 core or compulsory units of study.
 Other units of study are normally chosen from the list of approved electives, or undertaken in a relevant or related field, subject to the approval of the academic coordinator.

 Further course information

 Graduates from our program have gone on to careers in public and corporate health communications, healthcare public affairs, public relations, community relations, healthcare promotion and health journalism.
 Our program is designed to meet the needs of those already working in the private and public health sectors and non-government and community organisations, or those wishing to enter them.
 It allows you to update and extend your professional skills or explore new career directions.

 (a) a bachelor’s degree from the University of Sydney or an equivalent qualification or